Case Management Community of Practice (CM-COP)

 The Inside Scoop is a monthly podcast dedicated exclusively to exploring tips, tricks, and tools for case managers in higher education.
-Join the hosts Makenzie Schiemann and Jamie Molnar as they explore current trends in the field, talk about their own personal experiences as case managers, and answer pertinent questions for the field.
+Join the host Makenzie Schiemann as she explores current trends in the field, talks about her own personal experience as case manager, and answers pertinent questions for the field.

 - Finding the Carrot: Motivating Students to Come In for Appointments

 - The 2012 NaBITA Whitepaper: Case Management in Higher Education